-Dr. Michelle Dykes, Email: michelle.dykes@gsw.edu; (Informatics specific questions) and Dr. Paula Bryant, Email: paula.bryant@gsw.edu (Educator/Leadership specific questions).
+Dr. Michelle Dykes, Email: michelle.dykes@gsw.edu, and Dr. Laura Gosa laura.gosa@gsw.edu; (Informatics specific questions) and Dr. Paula Bryant, Email: paula.bryant@gsw.edu (Educator/Leadership specific questions).

 Criminal Background Check & Drug Screen - Clinical facilities require that every student pass a criminal background and urine drug screen prior to being allowed to enter the facility for clinical experiences.
 This background check must be performed by a vendor designated and approved by all involved healthcare facilities.
 Because all GSW nursing students rotate through all major clinical facilities in order to gain required learning experiences, a student not accepted by one of the major facilities based on the review of their criminal background or urine drug screen will be unable to complete clinical requirements and will thus be excluded from the nursing program.